Computer Siksha

 Font Tag

-What is the valid range of font size values in the HTML <font> tag?
+What is the valid range of values for the size attribute in the <font> tag?

 A